Share on Pinterest Share on Twitter Share on Facebook Copy link to article

 Câmara de Lobos is also home to one of the best meals we ate in Madeira (grilled meat skewers called Espatadas), so keep scrolling for that tip a little later!

 Cascata dos Anjos (literally, “Angels Waterfall”) pours out over a now defunct section of the old highway, ER101.
-Referred to endearingly as a “free car cash”, this waterfall will definitely do the job if your car is dusty!
+Referred to endearingly as a “free car cash”, this waterfall used to be open to cars when we first came in Madeira in 2021 but is now closed to car traffic.
+You can still easily reach it by walking from nearby Ponto do Sol .

 Cascata dos Anjos in Madeira